-By the time of their publication in October 2003, the European Commission's formal REACH proposals (EC 2003) were already far less ambitious.
+By the time of their publication in October 2003, the European Commission's formal REACH proposals3 were already far less ambitious.
 Nevertheless, some of the foundations of a new system of chemicals management were emplaced, foundations which, if properly developed and implemented, could begin to provide the high level of protection for human health and the environment enshrined in the Treaty.

 Aside from requirements for registration of chemicals and accompanying submission of basic data on properties and hazards (which have been drastically reduced), the key components of REACH designed to address and, as far as possible, prevent exposure to the 'most dangerous substances' are the Titles on Authorisation and Restrictions.
-Of these, Authorisation (the requirement that uses of so-called 'substances of very high concern' be permitted only if positively authorised) represents a substantially new approach to chemical regulation, intended to complement, rather than replace, the more traditional restrictions approach1.
+Of these, Authorisation (the requirement that uses of so-called 'substances of very high concern' be permitted only if positively authorised) represents a substantially new approach to chemical regulation, intended to complement, rather than replace, the more traditional restrictions approach4.
 If applied rigorously, such that only those continued uses which are clearly justified and unavoidable receive authorisations, then this element of the legislation could contribute greatly to reducing and ultimately eliminating exposure to some of the most hazardous chemicals in commerce, ensuring they are replaced instead with safer alternative substances or technologies.
+In turn, this would encourage and drive forward innovation towards a more sustainable chemical industry for Europe, committed to providing less hazardous, and preferably non-hazardous, products to downstream users and retailers and, ultimately, to the public at large.